 Data Gathered and Analysis

-All of the data for study were arranged, totaled, and statistically analyzed using Analysis of Variance (ANOVA) in a Completely Randomized Design (CRD).
+All of the data for study were arrangedand statistically analyzed using Analysis of Variance (ANOVA) in a Completely Randomized Design (CRD).
 Any significance was compared using Tukey's Honest Significant Differences Test (HSD).
 Further analysis was conducted using Simple Linear Regression to identify the correlation of each parameter included in the study.

 Observation